ValueMelody/melody-auth/docs/auth-server-setup.md

 # Auth Server Setup
 This guide will walk you through setting up Melody Auth in both Cloudflare (remote/production or local/development) and Node.js environments.

+If you're on Windows, please use either WSL or Docker to set up your environment.

 ## Cloudflare Remote/Production Environment

 ### 1. Cloudflare Account Setup